American Airlines elite status extension, reduced qualifications and new perks (temporarily)

 - EQDs (Elite Qualifying Dollars) – Based on how much you spend on American Airlines flights and certain partner airlines

-While you can qualify for elite status based on EQMs or EQSs, American Airlines also requires you to spend a certain amount on airfare (not including taxes and ancillary fees), called EQDs.
+While you can qualify for elite status based on EQMs or EQSs, American Airlines also requires you to spend a certain amount on airfare (not including taxes and fees), called EQDs.
+Each level requires an additional $3,000 in spending, until you reach Platinum Pro.
+To earn the next level up, Executive Platinum, you’ll need to spend another $6,000, for a total of $15,000.
+While American Airlines miles expire after 18 months of inactivity, your EQMs, EQDs and EQSs will reset every year.

 Now let’s see what each level gets you.

 This is where everyone starts.
-After you fly your first 25,000 miles (or 30 segments) on American Airlines, you’ll get:
+After you earn your first 25,000 EQMs (or 30 EQSs) with American Airlines, you’ll get:

 - 7 miles per $1 spent on American Airlines and certain oneworld flights